OpenZeppelin/defender-templates/defender/governance_bravo_summary/README.md

     - `governance_address`
     - `autotask_run_frequency`
 - Run `serverless deploy --stage dev` to deploy the stack to Defender
 - Watch for logs to appear in your Defender account.
-Log into your Defender account, click on the `Governance Bravo Summary` Autotask.
+Log into your Defender account and click on the `Governance Bravo Summary` Autotask.